ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 }
 ```

-The asset state is essentially the same when a carrier, a temperature and a geo location all arrive as discrete events, or when a single event arrives carrying all three properties.
+In this patterm, asset state builds up as events arrive and so a carrier, a temperature and a geo location can arrive as discrete events and in any order.
+Or they can all arrive together in a single event.
+The final state will have all three properties as events are merged into state automatically.

 ###Rules and Alerts
-Differences that can be observed between these two scenarios are related to the calculated alert status in this contract:
+Differences that can be observed when the ordering or content of events change are generally related to the calculated alert status in this contract, which is all about timing.
+Alerts are shown as the name of the alert in one or more of three alert status arrays names `active`, `raised` or `cleared`.

-- the alert state will be different at the end of the triplet, depending on which contains the temperature, with the raised status being only set once for any given transition gtom cleared to raised, so raised will be set of the temperature is the last event to be received and it will be off if temperature is the first or second to be received
-  - in the second scenario, the temperature is included in the only message, and so raised is definitely on after the event is processed
-  - such behaviors are expected and make perfect sense when the thresholds are interpreted correctly, as in they mean specifically that *the event that generated this asset state raised this alert*, and such a threshold can only happen once in a row
-- in cases where there is a dependency between properties for a complex alert, the order in which they are received may matter, although it would be wise to guard against such a non-deterministic behavior
+- `active`: the alert is active as of the most recent event (which of course leads to a change of the asset's state object), so whether the contract received the three separate properties as discrete events or as a single composite event, the alert appears as `active` in the calculated state, assuming of course that the temperature received was above the `OVERTEMP` threshold
+- `raised`: the alert has just been raised by the most recent event and no longer appears as `active`, and when the next event of any kind arrives the alert no longer appears as `raised` because that happens only on the actual transition event from cleared to raised
+- `cleared`: the alert has just been cleared by the most recent event and no longer appears as `active`, and when the next event of any kind arrives the alert no longer appears as `cleared` because that happens only on the actual transition event from raised to cleared

-This flexibility in order of arrival and complexity of event makes such a contract relatively immune to API expansion issues where composite devices with different combinations of sensors might force new API to be developed and deployed in a less flexible design.
+This flexibility in order of arrival and complexity of event makes the sample contract relatively immune to API expansion issues where composite devices with different combinations of sensors might otherwise force new API to be developed and deployed.

 And so this contract specifically defines these behaviors: